bwrrp/slimdom.js/README.md

 Fast, tiny, standards-compliant XML DOM implementation for node and the browser.

-This is a (partial) implementation of the [DOM living standard][domstandard], as last updated 27 January 2021, and the [DOM Parsing and Serialization W3C Editor's Draft][domparsing], as last updated 20 April 2020.
+This is a (partial) implementation of the [DOM living standard][domstandard], as last updated 19 December 2021, and the [DOM Parsing and Serialization W3C Editor's Draft][domparsing], as last updated 20 April 2020.
 See the 'Features and Limitations' section below for details on what's included and what's not.

 [domstandard]: https://dom.spec.whatwg.org/
 [domparsing]: https://w3c.github.io/DOM-Parsing/